-It doesn’t matter how old you are, or whether or not you’ve got children to bring, a trip to the Los Angeles Live Steamers Railroad and Museum is fun no matter what your age.
+It doesn’t matter how old you are or whether or not you’ve got children to bring.
+A trip to the Los Angeles Live Steamers Railroad and Museum is fun, no matter your age.
 Located in the rolling hills of Griffith Park, the LSRM has been putting smiles on faces since 1956.

-Los Angeles Live Steamers is a really great place for inexpensive family fun.
+Los Angeles Live Steamers is a great place for inexpensive family fun.
 Both adults and children will enjoy the ride around the park.
-Nearby LA Live Steamers is Travel Town Museum with even more trains.
+Nearby LA Live Steamers is the Travel Town Museum with even more trains.

 Rail cars on display include several retired cabooses dating back to 1929, a Union Pacific baggage and dorm car, and a Pullman sleeper car.

-Finally, once a year the serenity of Live Steamers Railroad is transformed into a sort of psychotic creepy nightmare, as riders board the annual Ghost Train.
+Finally, once a year, the serenity of Live Steamers Railroad is transformed into a sort of psychotic creepy nightmare as riders board the annual Ghost Train.

-A series of over 30 elaborately spooky scenes with colorful lights, Jack O’ Lanterns, skeletons giant spiders and a myriad of monsters including a tunnel of the scariest clowns ever seen, create a truly frightening experience.
+A series of over 30 elaborately spooky scenes with colorful lights, Jack O’ Lanterns, skeletons, giant spiders, and a myriad of monsters, including a tunnel of the scariest clowns ever seen, create a truly frightening experience.

-Where is Los Angeles Live Steamers
+Where are Los Angeles Live Steamers

-Los Angeles Live Steamers is open from 11 a.m. to 3 p.m. every Sunday and offers train rides for a three dollar donation.
+Los Angeles Live Steamers is open from 11 a.m. to 3 p.m. every Sunday and offers train rides for a three-dollar donation.